 While both involve setting money aside, the outcomes they deliver are not the same.
 Saving is about protection and access.
 Investing is about growth and compounding.
 Understanding when and how to use each one can help you build stability today and wealth tomorrow.

-Both strategies are essential.
-In this guide, we’ll break down the differences, explain when each one makes the most sense, and show how combining them can lead to better financial outcomes.
+In this guide, we’ll explain the key differences between saving and investing, when each approach makes the most sense, and how combining the two can lead to better financial outcomes over time.

 What Is Saving?